walter-a-jablonowski/simple-nutrition-counter/README.md

 Counts nutrients as simple as possible (one tab per ingredient).
 Helps improving your daily nutrient intake to improve general health and brain function.
 It also calculates partially used ingredients.

+Most people are deficient in one or more than one substance e.g. zinc, vitamin D, iron, ...
+What if you could have perfect supply?

 ```
 composer install walter-a-jablonowski/simple-nutrition-counter
 ```